 - Bread: Like pita bread (and pita chips) and other flatbreads like Cheese Manakish or a crusty loaf.

-- Protein: This eggplant dip pairs well with many dishes like Middle Eastern chicken shish tawook, lamb kofta, mushroom shawarma, etc.
+- Protein: This eggplant dip pairs well with many dishes like Middle Eastern chicken shish tawook, lamb kofta, mushroom shawarma, etc. Or even with dishes like Mujadara.

 - Crudites: With carrot sticks, celery, cucumber, blanched broccoli, and other fresh veggies.